japila-books/spark-sql-internals/docs/spark-sql-AggregationIterator.md

 | Name
 | Description

-| <<spark-sql-ObjectAggregationIterator.adoc#, ObjectAggregationIterator>>
+| <<spark-sql-ObjectAggregationIterator.md#, ObjectAggregationIterator>>
-| Used exclusively when `ObjectHashAggregateExec` physical operator is link:spark-sql-SparkPlan-ObjectHashAggregateExec.adoc#doExecute[executed].
+| Used exclusively when `ObjectHashAggregateExec` physical operator is spark-sql-SparkPlan-ObjectHashAggregateExec.md#doExecute[executed].

-| <<spark-sql-SortBasedAggregationIterator.adoc#, SortBasedAggregationIterator>>
+| <<spark-sql-SortBasedAggregationIterator.md#, SortBasedAggregationIterator>>
-| Used exclusively when `SortAggregateExec` physical operator is link:spark-sql-SparkPlan-SortAggregateExec.adoc#doExecute[executed].
+| Used exclusively when `SortAggregateExec` physical operator is spark-sql-SparkPlan-SortAggregateExec.md#doExecute[executed].

-| link:spark-sql-TungstenAggregationIterator.adoc[TungstenAggregationIterator]
+| spark-sql-TungstenAggregationIterator.md[TungstenAggregationIterator]
-a| Used exclusively when `HashAggregateExec` physical operator is link:spark-sql-SparkPlan-HashAggregateExec.adoc#doExecute[executed].
+a| Used exclusively when `HashAggregateExec` physical operator is spark-sql-SparkPlan-HashAggregateExec.md#doExecute[executed].

-NOTE: link:spark-sql-SparkPlan-HashAggregateExec.adoc[HashAggregateExec] operator is the preferred aggregate physical operator for [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy (over `ObjectHashAggregateExec` and `SortAggregateExec`).
+NOTE: spark-sql-SparkPlan-HashAggregateExec.md[HashAggregateExec] operator is the preferred aggregate physical operator for [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy (over `ObjectHashAggregateExec` and `SortAggregateExec`).
 |===

 [[internal-registries]]